Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Lowest Landau level form factor

 In Fig.~\ref{fig:rpa_results} (d) we show $T_c$ in units of the energy cutoff $W$ in the case of intravalley pairing.
 We see clear resonances to $T_c$ as we increase $B$.
-In the insets, we plot the order parameter around the Fermi surface, for the first two peaks of the ideal limit $\beta = 1$ plot, showing that the leading instabilities are for angular momentum channels $l = 1$ and $l=-1$ respectively at these points.
-We also show $T_c$ as we vary $\beta$ and deviate from the ideal geometry condition.
-Having ideal geometry is also ideal for superconductivity, yielding the highest $T_c$.
-Next, we ask how the effect of band projection differs between intravalley and intervalley pairing.
-There are two differences between these cases: first, $\mathcal W(\theta)$ in Eq.~\eqref{eq:gap_eq_theta} is complex for intravalley pairing, and real for intervalley pairing, and second, in Eq.~\eqref{eq:bubble_w_ff}, $N = 1$ for intravalley, and $N=2$ for intervalley pairing, as we pointed out before.
-While both intervalley and intravalley pairings have the same qualitative change in the bubble behavior, the intravalley pairing gets a much greater enhancement to $T_c$ as shown in Fig.~\ref{fig:rpa_results} (e).
-The reason for this is that the complex phase $F(\theta)$ allows for a great enhancement to $T_c$ in this case.
+In the insets, we plot the order parameter around the Fermi surface, for the first two peaks of the ideal limit $\beta = 1$ plot, showing that the leading instabilities are for angular momentum channels $l = 1$ and $l=-1$ respectively at these points. {These are chiral $p_x\pm ip_y$ superconductors.} We also show $T_c$ as we vary $\beta$ and deviate from the ideal geometry condition at $\beta=1$.
+Having ideal band geometry is also ideal for superconductivity, yielding the highest $T_c$.